REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Introduction

 \section{Introduction}

-With the growing availability of remote sensing~(RS) missions and their onboard sensors~(e.g., Sentinel-2~\citep{drusch2012sentinel}, Sentinel-1~\citep{torres2012gmes}, EnMAP~\citep{enmap}), RS plays an increasingly important role in many applications such as agriculture, disaster response, urban development, and biodiversity monitoring.
-These applications increasingly rely on foundation models~(FMs) that can generalize across various RS data modalities with different spatial, spectral and temporal resolutions, geospatial extents and applications, while being transferable and effective even with limited labeled data.
-Recently, numerous FMs have emerged in the RS domain, offering powerful capabilities for interpreting complex RS data.
-These models include vision-only encoders trained on single or multiple RS data modalities~(e.g., SatMAE~\citep{satmae}, CROMA~\citep{croma}) and vision–language models~(VLMs) trained jointly on RS data modalities and text~(e.g., GRAFT~\citep{fm_app3}, TEOChat~\citep{teochat}, EarthDial~\citep{earthdial}).
-These models are pretrained on large-scale RS datasets encompassing a diverse range of sensor modalities, including RGB, multispectral, hyperspectral, synthetic aperture radar~(SAR), and light detection and ranging~(LiDAR), across multiple spatial and temporal resolutions.
-Each FM exhibits its strengths in distinct applications, such as classification, object detection, change detection, captioning, and visual question answering~(VQA).
-For instance, in practice, change detection typically relies on multitemporal SAR or optical data inputs, while fine-grained land cover mapping often benefits from high-resolution optical imagery.
+With the growing availability of remote sensing~(RS) missions and their onboard sensors~(\eg, Sentinel-2~\cite{drusch2012sentinel}, Sentinel-1~\cite{torres2012gmes}, EnMAP~\cite{enmap}), RS plays an increasingly important role in many applications such as agriculture, disaster response, urban development, and biodiversity monitoring.
+These applications increasingly rely on foundation models~(FMs) that can generalize across various RS data modalities with different spatial, spectral, and temporal resolutions, geospatial extents and applications, while being transferable and effective even with limited labeled data in downstream RS analysis tasks.
+Recently, numerous FMs have emerged in the RS domain, offering powerful capabilities for modeling complex RS data.
+These models include vision-only encoders trained on single or multiple RS data modalities~(\eg, MMEarth~\cite{mmearth}, OmniSat~\cite{omnisat}, MA3E~\cite{ma3e}) and vision–language models~(VLMs) trained with paired RS data modalities and text~(\eg, GeoText~\cite{geotext}, LHRS-Bot~\cite{lhrsbot}).
+These models are pretrained on large-scale and heterogeneous RS datasets encompassing a diverse range of sensor modalities, including RGB, multispectral, hyperspectral, synthetic aperture radar~(SAR), and light detection and ranging~(LiDAR), across multiple spatial and temporal resolutions.
+Each FM exhibits its strengths in distinct downstream RS tasks, such as classification, object detection, change detection, captioning, and visual question answering~(VQA).
+For instance, in practical RS workflows, change detection typically relies on multitemporal SAR or optical data inputs, while fine-grained land cover mapping often benefits from high-resolution optical imagery.
 This diversity brings new possibilities for multi-modal RS applications, but it also raises the challenge of selecting the most suitable FM for a given task with data modality and operational constraints.